 In September 2017, Swedish Stirling launched its next product – PWR BLOK 400-F. It is a container-based solution in which Stirling engines are used to harness energy from flare and industrial residual gas combustion.
 The product has the same effect on the climate as 100 percent renewable electricity to the record-low price of $21.7 per MWh and results in a significant contribution to the reduction of CO2 emissions.

-Swedish Stirling is traded on NGM Nordic MTF in Sweden and on Börse Stuttgart in Germany.
+Swedish Stirling is traded on NGM Nordic SME in Sweden.